 The vibrating sound that occurs when you are flushing an upflush macerating toilet or any kind of toilet, for that matter is generally caused by the fill valve.
 But to get to the bottom of the problem, you need to understand exactly what a fill valve looks like.

 If you use a repair kit, you will notice that inside the fill valve, there is also a diaphragm gasket.
 When the fill valve gets old or damaged, it loses its elasticity and efficiency.

 Whooshing sounds while you flush may be caused by calcium buildups in the pipes, obstructing the flow of water.
 Leaky fill valves may also cause a whistling sound, which is why you may want to tighten the valve and adjust it until the leaking stops.

 Types of Quiet Flushing Toilets You Can Choose From

-Quiet flush toilets come in a variety of types – you can choose them depending on your preferences and bathroom style.
-Here are the most common options that you may usually come across.
+The quiet flush toilets come in a variety of types you can choose them depending on your preferences and bathroom style.
+We have summarized the quietest ones among all top-rated toilets, here are the most common options that you may usually come across.

 Standard toilets are the kind that you are most likely to find in a home.
 Like any type of toilet, you might find them in elongated or round shape (depending on the size of your bathroom).